pixelmatix/SmartMatrix/examples/SpectrumAnalyzer/README.md

 Requires the following libraries:

 * Teensy Audio Library: https://github.com/PaulStoffregen/Audio
+* SerialFlash Library (a dependency of the Teensy Audio Library): https://github.com/PaulStoffregen/SerialFlash
 * Smartmatrix Library for Teensy 3: https://github.com/pixelmatix/smartmatrix/releases
-* FastLED v3.0 or higher: https://github.com/FastLED/FastLED/releases
+* FastLED v3.1 or higher: https://github.com/FastLED/FastLED/releases

 Uses line in on pin A2.
 For more information, and a recommended analog input circuit, see: http://www.pjrc.com/teensy/gui/?info=AudioInputAnalog